juyingnan/vccf/README.md

 **Vascular Common Coordinate Framework Visualization - Immune Cell Distance Endothelial Cells**

-These interactive plots show the 3D view of the skin and the distribution of immune cells (T helper, T killer, T reg, macrophages) and distance to the endothelial cells.
+These interactive plots show the 3D view of the skin and the distribution of immune cells (T helper, T killer, T reg, macrophages) and distance to nearest endothelial cells.

 External link to the 3D view for immune cells: